 We have used your feedback to prioritise where we use ‘Friends of Talkies’ funds by:

 - supporting young film makers through the Talkies’ short film commissions;

-- enabling Talkies to take risks and be innovative – such as with outdoor screenings and live music accompaniment (including and orchestra) to silent film;
+- enabling Talkies to take risks and be innovative – such as with outdoor screenings, live music accompaniment, starting new venues (such as Winchmore Hill).

-Just join through an annual subscription which runs to the end of December each year.
+Just join through an annual subscription that runs for 12 months.
+Membermojo, our Friends’ subscription platform, will email you a reminder when it is time to renew.
 All funds go towards the further development of Talkies, helping us to remain sustainable.
 Your support will ensure we continue to bring you great events.

 - Being a patron of young film makers